Emmanuel-Tech-Dev/Beginner-JavaScript-Project-Ideas-with-source-code/README.md

 # Beginner-JavaScript-Project-Ideas-with-source-code
-A Developer learn by doing
+A Developer learns by doing

+Open for contributions